khalid-hussain/shaheen/chap8.md

 Abul Hassan ordered a few horsemen to head in that direction.

-They returned after a while giving the news of the Frontier Falcon's return.
+They returned after a while giving the news of The Frontier Falcon's return.

 Al-Zeghel said, "Listen to another good news from me."